oscarotero/nginx-snippets/README.md

 - `http.conf`: Common http settings to include inside the `http` block.
 - `server.conf`: Common http settings to include inside each `server` block.
 - `html.conf`: Settings, headers and security stuff to use with html responses.
-- `media.conf`:  Settings, headers and security stuff to use with media responses (images, videos, audio, etc).
+- `media.conf`:  Settings, headers and security stuff to use with media responses (images, videos, audio, fonts, etc).
-- `css.conf`:  Settings, headers and security stuff to use with css responses.
+- `assets.conf`:  Settings, headers and security stuff to use with text-based assets like css and javascript.
-- `js.conf`:  Settings, headers and security stuff to use with javascript responses.
-- `fonts.conf`:  Settings, headers and security stuff to use with fonts responses (otf, woff, woff2, etc).

 ## Usage